threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_solutions/farming_hardware_overview.md

 Plug and farm 3Nodes do not require any technical knowledge on how to set-up a hardware or boot an operating system.
 When delivered, all the farmer has to do is to do is:
 1. Plug an Ethernet cable into the 3Node and a router.
 2. Plug a power supply cable into the 3Node and a power outlet.
-3. Switch on the 3Node and search for the Farm ID on the [explorer](https://explorer.threefold.io/) to verify that the 3Node is online.
+3. Switch on the 3Node and search for the Farm ID on the [explorer](https://dashboard.grid.tf/explorer/farms) to verify that the 3Node is online.

-Anyone can buy a Titan v2.1 in the [ThreeFold node shop](https://shop.threefold.tech) and calculate potential farming rewards with the [farming reward calculator](https://simulator.grid.tf/).
+Anyone can buy a Titan in the [Global 3Node Marketplace](https://marketplace.3node.global/) and calculate potential farming rewards with the [farming reward calculator](https://simulator.grid.tf/).

 !!!include:farming_reward_disclaimer